-During each fiscal year, we periodically assess whether any indicators of impairment exist which would require us to perform an interim impairment review.
+We review goodwill for impairment which would require us to perform an interim test when events or circumstances indicate the carrying value may not be recoverable.
+We performed our annual test of goodwill impairment review as of September 30, 2024.
+The results of the goodwill impairment test indicated that the fair value of both our Thermal Processing and Semiconductor Fabrication Solutions reporting units were in excess of the carrying value, and, thus, were not impaired.
 At the end of December 2023, we identified a triggering event.
-As a result of the decline in our stock price as of December 31, 2023, our book value materially exceeded our market value.
-This triggering event indicated we should test goodwill for impairment.
-The results of the goodwill impairment test indicated that the book value of our Material and Substrate reporting unit was in excess of the fair value, and, thus, was impaired.
+As a result of the decline in our stock price as of December 31, 2023, our book value materially exceeded our market value, leading to a \$6.4 million impairment charge in fiscal 2024.
+This triggering event indicated we should a need to test goodwill for impairment.
+The results of the goodwill impairment test indicated that the book value of our Semiconductor Fabrication Solutions (formerly Material and Substrate Substrate) reporting unit was in excess of fair value.
+As a result, we recorded a \$6.4 million impairment charge in the fair value, and, thus, was impaired. period ended December 31, 2023.
 There was no impairment of goodwill identified for our Semiconductor reporting unit.
-As of the three months ended June 30, 2024, there was no new impairment of goodwill for either the Material and Substrate reporting unit or the Semiconductor reporting unit.
+As of the three months ended June 30, 2024, there was no new goodwill impairment of goodwill for either the Material and Substrate reporting unit or the Semiconductor identified in our Thermal Processing Solutions (formerly Semiconductor) reporting unit.